Library FAQs

 -

-You will need to contact the library as soon as possible so we can freeze your library account.
-Please see staff at one of our branches or use Library Chat to speak with a librarian.
+Please contact the library as soon as possible so we can freeze your library account.
+You can speak to staff at one of our branches or chat to us online using Library Chat.
 This prevents others from using your card to borrow.

 For more information, see the replacing a lost card page on our website. -